 35 “So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses.”

 Speaking of grace, I’m not referring to the “cheap grace” that’s a popular Christian theme these days: “His grace is sufficient!
 Sin all you want!
 Jesus will forgive you no matter what!”
 In the book of Romans the Apostle Paul does a full discourse on why this is a wrong view of the doctrine of grace.
-What shown for me in the GODINTEREST post is the woman pointing out she wasn’t saved by church people touting Bible verses about sin; she wasn’t saved out of lesbianism, she went from lost to found by Jesus because of the compassionate, loving actions of women who invited her to a Bible study and showed her what true love is.
+What stuck out for me in the GODINTEREST post is the woman pointing out she wasn’t saved by church people touting Bible verses about sin; she wasn’t saved out of lesbianism, she went from lost to found by Jesus because of the compassionate, loving actions of women who invited her to a Bible study and showed her what true love is.
 We are coming into a time where conviction is falling on people and we’re coming into contact with them.
 They are quite messy for the most part; looking for love in all the wrong places and wondering how to get out from under their sins.
-Have I mentioned I was recently reconnected with a cousin who’s been practicing Reiki for 30 years and met a niece at the funeral who’s been taken under a witch’s tutelage as a daughter to pass her wisdom on to?
+Have I mentioned I was recently reconnected with a cousin who’s been practicing Reiki for 30 years and met a niece at the funeral who’s been taken under a witch’s tutelage as a daughter to pass her witch wisdom on to?
 I have a friend who’s been connected with a Jehovah’s Witness who’s questioning and trying to figure out the trinity?
-These people are all around us and we don’t need to look to hard to find them.
-They don’t want to be told blatant truths their sins exposed; they probably are already feeling their burden of sin.
-They are searching for what we have in Jesus Christ by grabbing hold of whatever supernatural avenue they can stumble on.
+These people are all around us and we don’t need to look too hard to find them.
+They don’t want to be told blatant truths and have their sins exposed; they probably are already feeling their burden of sin.
+They are searching for what we have in Jesus Christ by grabbing hold of whatever supernatural avenue they can stumble onto, no matter how false the hope and power are.
 We need to be guided by Holy Spirit and filled with the love of God in Christ and use wisdom to minister to these broken spirits.
-It is not natural for us to love people unconditionally while we hate the sin, but as we live and grow in the fruits of the Spirit by living in Christ’s love we will become more like Christ.
-He showed all of these fruits by walking in the Spirit and doing the will of the Father and nothing outside that.
+It is not natural for us to love people unconditionally while we hate the sin, but as we live and grow in the fruits of the Spirit by living in Christ’s love, we will become more like Christ.
+He showed all of these fruits by walking in the Spirit and doing the will of the Father; He did nothing outside of that.

 Galatians 5:22 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, (for the fruit of the Spirit is in all goodness, righteousness, and truth)[Ephesians 5:9]